-You should now see a “home” folder in the Media directory.
+You should see a “home” folder in the Media directory.

-sudo rsync -aXS /home/. /media/home/.
+sudo rsync -aXS --progress /home/. /media/home/.

-3. Relocate the current Home folder
+3. Relocate the Current Home Folder

-Once we have set up the new Home folder, we need to remove the existing Home folder to make way for the new Home folder in the external partition.
-To do that, type the following commands in the terminal:
+Once the new home has been set up, we need to remove the existing Home folder to make way for the new Home folder in the new partition.

 cd / sudo mv /home /home_backup sudo mkdir /home

-4. Mount the new Home folder
+4. Mount the New Home Folder

 sudo nano /etc/fstab

-All you have to do is to change the “/media/home” to “/home”.
+Change “/media/home” to “/home”.
 Save and exit the file.

 Lastly, reload the fstab file: